Addiction Is More Common Than Most Think

 - Nicotine addiction, which can cause a physical dependence similar to other abused substances, has taken 55.1 million Americans.

 - Up to thirty percent of Americans might regularly drink more than six cups of coffee a day. eleven percent of America is addicted to sex, two percent is addicted to food, and two percent is addicted to gambling.

 Of all those suffering from drug addiction, only eleven percent seek treatment.
 This doesn’t mean that substance abusers don’t want help – the high cost of treatment is a deterrent to many addicts who are unable to support themselves enough to pay for a treatment plan.
 This contributes to America’s continually escalating rate of drug addiction.
-Without viable treatment alternatives for the frequently low-income demographic of substance abusers, and proper concern to address the underlying societal issues that result in drug use, the problem will only continue to spread.
+Without viable treatment alternatives for the frequently low-income demographics of substance abusers and proper concern to address the underlying societal issues that result in drug use, the problem will only continue to spread.